 Apply for Iowa grants and scholarships by completing the FAFSA and the Iowa Common Application.
 Non-Iowa residents should check their state financial aid office for aid options and eligibility.

 The Last-Dollar Scholarship covers tuition and some fees for programs aligned with high-demand jobs.
 It is intended to cover any remaining costs after all other federal and state grants/scholarships have been applied.
 It is available to Iowans who are new Iowa high school graduates starting college full-time and adult learners starting college at least part- time.

 The Iowa National Guard Service Scholarship provides annual awards to Iowa National Guard members who attend eligible Iowa colleges and universities.
-The scholarship will pay 100 percent of WITCC tuition cost up to an annual maximum amount of $9,274 for the 2020-21 year.
+The scholarship will pay 100 percent of WITCC tuition cost up to an annual maximum amount as set by Iowa National Guard officials.